mspnp/samples/OperationalExcellence/azure-aks-policy/README.md

 - azure-kubernetes-service
 ---

-# Azure Well Architected Framework Sample (Secure AKS Cluster Pods with Azure Policy)
+# Azure Well Architected Framework Sample (Secure Azure Kubernetes Service (AKS) Cluster Pods with Azure Policy)

 Azure Policy extends Gatekeeper v3, an admission controller webhook for Open Policy Agent (OPA), to apply at-scale enforcements and safeguards on your clusters in a centralized, consistent manner.
 Azure Policy makes it possible to manage and report on the compliance state of your Kubernetes clusters from one place.

-In this sample, an AKS cluster is deployed, a policy applied to the cluster that only allows specific images to run in the cluster, and some steps are detailed that you can follow to experience Azure Policy protected AKS cluster.
+In this sample, an AKS cluster is deployed, a policy applied to the cluster that only allows specific images to run in the cluster, and some steps are detailed that you can follow to experience an Azure Policy protected AKS cluster.

 ## Deploy sample